-The SECI Model of Knowledge Dimensions is based on two types of knowledge, explicit knowledge and tactic knowledge.
+The SECI Model of Knowledge Dimensions is based on two types of knowledge, explicit knowledge and tacit knowledge.
 Explicit knowledge refers to knowledge that can easily be transferred to others and can easily be codified, assessed, and verbalized.
 An example is information derived from books, papers, documents, and databases.
 This type of knowledge can easily be retrieved, stored, verbalized and transferred to others.
-Tactic knowledge is the opposite of Explicit Knowledge.
+Tacit knowledge is the opposite of Explicit Knowledge.
 It refers to knowledge that is difficult to transfer to others, and that is difficult to codify, assess, and verbalize.
 It is many times experience based and include values, skills, and capabilities.

 An example is the ability to speak a language.
 Due to the rules of languages, learning a language is demanding and requires time to reach a certain level to speak and write.
 It is for this reason almost impossible to transfer this knowledge to other people without practicing.

 Ikujiro Nonaka considers two dimensions for knowledge creation, the epistemological dimension, and the ontological dimension.
-The epistemological dimension converses tactic knowledge to explicit knowledge and vice versa, and ontological dimension emphasis the conversion of knowledge from individuals to groups and organizations.
-In addition, the SECI Model of Knowledge Dimensions assumes that knowledge is created by a conversion between tactic- and explicit knowledge, and hence, identifies four modes of knowledge conversions in organizations.
+The epistemological dimension converses tacit knowledge to explicit knowledge and vice versa, and ontological dimension emphasis the conversion of knowledge from individuals to groups and organizations.
+In addition, the SECI Model of Knowledge Dimensions assumes that knowledge is created by a conversion between tacit- and explicit knowledge, and hence, identifies four modes of knowledge conversions in organizations.

 Since knowledge is continually obtained and converted by practicing, collaborating, interacting, and learning, the SECI Model of Knowledge Dimensions visualize a spiral in the model.
 For this reason, the model demonstrates to be a continuous process that takes place in all organizations.